Dvergar/portfolio.io.js.py/README.md

 # portfolio.io.js.py

-The shortest way to build your portfolio.
+The shortest path to build your portfolio.

 ## Make your portfolio
 ### Generate project source